Information Discrepancy in Strategic Learning: Introduction

 \section{Introduction}

-Machine learning algorithms are increasingly deployed to inform or make consequential decisions across a wide variety of domains, including college admissions, loan approvals, and probation qualifications.
-Given the {high stakes} of these algorithmic decisions, individuals have incentives to invest efforts in changing their attributes so that they receive more favorable predictions or decisions (e.g., loan qualifications).
-This \emph{strategic} change can either take the form of \emph{genuine improvement} (e.g., by lowering prior credit card debts), or \emph{gaming} (e.g., by obtaining but not using multiple new credit cards) and is usually governed by an underlying \emph{utility} function which measures the tradeoffs between obtaining a better outcome and investing effort and time to do so.
-In light of this, there has been a growing body of work in the literature of \emph{strategic learning} that studies the interaction between decision-making algorithms and \emph{strategic} individuals.\footnote{As is customary in this literature, we refer to strategic individuals as \emph{strategic agents} or simply \emph{agents}.}
+Machine learning algorithms are increasingly used to make consequential decisions across a variety of domains, including loan approvals, {college admissions}, probation qualifications, {and hiring}.
+Given the high stakes of these decisions, individuals are incentivized to invest effort in changing their attributes, to obtain more favorable decisions.
+The evidence for such strategic adaptation from multiple domains (e.g., \citet{bjorkegren2020, newyorktest, reportcards, Pollution, slipperyfish}) has inspired a growing literature on \emph{strategic learning} that studies the interaction between learning algorithms and \emph{strategic} individuals (``agents'').

-{Models in the strategic learning literature typically make a \emph{full transparency} assumption---that is, the agents are able to \emph{fully observe} the deployed scoring rule \citep{dongetal, hardtetal, BechavodCausal, Shavitetal, HIV19, ManishKleinbergEffort}.} In the credit score example, this translates to the assumption that the agents know \emph{exactly} the credit scoring rule deployed, and as a result, for any possible set of characteristics (i.e., \emph{feature vector}), they can compute the score (and hence, the \emph{decision}) that the credit algorithm assigns to them.
-However, in many practical settings, such knowledge from the side of agents is (at the very least) \emph{far-fetched}; seldom are the algorithm a bank uses for assessing credit-worthiness, or the algorithm a school uses to streamline the admissions process fully transparent to outsiders.
-At the very best, such decision-making institutions provide us with some \emph{labeled examples} (e.g., student applicants who were admitted to the school) or \emph{explanations} (e.g., ways to improve one's credit score).
+Models in the strategic learning literature, however, typically make a \emph{full transparency} assumption---that is, the agents \emph{fully observe} the deployed {scoring or} decision rule \citep{hardtetal, dongetal, grinder, BechavodCausal, Shavitetal, HIV19, ManishKleinbergEffort}.
+In the context of credit scores, for example, this translates to the assumption that individuals know the deployed credit scoring rule in full detail.
+However, in reality, such a full-transparency assumption is often \emph{far-fetched}, and as many credit scoring rules are proprietary, banks or financial agencies rarely make their machine learning model fully transparent to outsiders.
+Instead, they may only provide some \emph{labeled examples} (e.g., past applicants who were granted loans) or \emph{explanations} (e.g., ways to improve one's credit score).